Newcoin-Foundation/newcoin-foundation.github.io/README.md

 Newcoin SDK enables the work with Newcoin blockchain as a unified resource, abstracting multiple services under one umbrella.

 Above that, it adds the following:
-* Based on the EOSIO open source software
+* Based on the open source consensus SW
 * Ready to use contracts to facilitate economic activity
 * Top-down rather than market based resource distribution process (RAM, CPU, NET) aligned with interests of the entire ecosystem
 * Community control over deployment of new contracts.